sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 name         |      |
 -------------|------
-description  | Name for the component that is used internally by Sensu. required     | true type         | String example      | {{< language-toggle >}}
+description  | Name for the service component that is used internally by Sensu. required     | true type         | String example      | {{< language-toggle >}}